Careers360 Logo

 Deciduous Teeth

-Development of milk teeth includes incisors, canines, and molars.
+The development of milk teeth includes incisors, canines, and molars.
 They begin to erupt at six months and finish all their eruptions by three years.
-The milk teeth are temporary and later are replaced by permanent teeth.
+The milk teeth are temporary and are later replaced by permanent teeth.

 Permanent Teeth